viraj1995/utopia/README.md

 | Use \<invocation name>                    | Alexa, Use Utopia                    |

-To just start and see the available features, you can say the following:
+To start and hear the available features, you can say the following:

-**Alexa, start Utopia and help**
+    Alexa, start Utopia and help

 ## Testing & Code Coverage
 To run tests and check code coverage, run the following command in the root project folder: